joergmlpts/usb-camera/README.md

 ## Command-line

 Command-line arguments are supported.
-Command-line arguments are the camaras to present.
+Command-line arguments are the cameras to present.
 They are checked for validity and presented in a drop-down box.
 When `usb-camera` is called without arguments, it searches for connected cameras and presents them in a drop-down box.
-The video stream from the first camera is shown.
+The video stream from the first camera is shown initially.

 ## Acknowledgements